-Blythe joins TSG with extensive private equity and consumer experience, having spent over 10 years at Rosewood Capital and, most recently, having served as CEO of a high-growth consumer products company.
-While a partner at Rosewood Capital, Blythe sourced and structured investments in the health & beauty, apparel, specialty retail, restaurant, consumer products and services segments.
+Blythe joined TSG with extensive private equity and branded consumer experience, having spent over 10 years at Rosewood Capital and having served as CEO of a high-growth consumer products company.
+While a partner at Rosewood Capital, Blythe sourced and structured investments across the consumer & retail sector, including investments in Under Armour, Clarisonic, Sneaker Villa, Cobalt Boats, among others.
 She has also served as a National Judge for Ernst & Young's acclaimed Entrepreneur of the Year® program.
 Blythe received a BA, with honors, in Communication Studies from Vanderbilt University.

 What are the keys to building a successful brand?

 Authenticity, integrity, and a distinctive voice, whether playful or serious, or somewhere in between.

 What have you learned from working with entrepreneurs?